 This Jataka tale illustrates the perfection of character of endurance (viriya).

 After seven days at sea, the ship sank.
 As it broke apart, the Bodhisatta kept calm.
 While the other passengers prayed to their various gods, he ate a big meal, covered his body with sugar and ghee, put on two sets of clothes smeared with oil, and climbed to the top of the mast.
-The water around the boat turned red as fish and turtles ate the submerged passengers, but using his superior strength, the Bodhisatta jumped sixty-five meters from the ship and avoided a similar fate.
+The water around the ship turned red as fish and turtles devoured the submerged passengers, but using his superior strength, the Bodhisatta jumped sixty-five meters from the ship and avoided a similar fate.
 On this day, the king died.

-Back outside the city the king saw some munja grass growing and he plucked a single stalk and told the queen that they were like the grass: they have been split and can never be joined again, then he again begged her to go away.
-The queen had another fit of grief, this one so strong she passed out and fell down on the road.
-The king immediately rushed into the forest and was finally able to slip away, never to return to the realm of man.
-After a week he reached mystical insight.
+Back outside the city, the Bodhisatta plucked a single stalk of grass and told the queen that they were like it: they had been split and could never be joined again.
+Then he begged her to go away.
+The queen had another fit of grief, this one so strong that she passed out and fell down on the road.
+The Bodhisatta immediately rushed into the forest and was finally able to slip away, never to return to his kingdom.
+After a week, he reached mystical insight.

 In the Lifetime of the Buddha